High-throughput discovery of high-temperature conventional superconductors: Focused searches and final results

-We find that an $Immm$ structure of ScH$_8$ with a similar motif to $F\bar{4}3m$-YH$_9$ (see Fig.\ \ref{fig:YH9-ScH8}(b)) is also a high-temperature superconductor at this pressure with a $T_c$ of 212-233\ K. This is significantly higher than the (Allen-Dynes) value of $\sim115$\ K obtained in Ref.\ \cite{qian2017theoretical} using a $16\times16\times16$ $\mathbf{k}$-point grid and norm-conserving pseudopotentials with 3 valence electrons for Sc.
-In contrast, we use a $36\times36\times36$ $\mathbf{k}$-point grid and ultrasoft pseudopotentials with 11 valence electrons for Sc; a more substantial investigation into pseudopotentials is therefore needed to fully resolve this discrepancy.
-While they did not calculate $T_c$ for ScH$_8$, critical temperatures of 213\ K and 233\ K were obtained at 300\ GPa for ScH$_7$ and ScH$_9$, respectively, in Ref.\ \cite{ye2018high} (remarkably close to our range for ScH$_8$).
+We find that an $Immm$ structure of ScH$_8$ with a similar motif to $F\bar{4}3m$-YH$_9$ (see Fig.\ \ref{fig:YH9-ScH8}(b)) is also a high-temperature superconductor at this pressure with a $T_c$ of 212-233\ K. This is significantly higher than the (Allen-Dynes) value of $\sim115$\ K obtained in Ref.\ \cite{qian2017theoretical}; we elaborate on the source of this discrepancy in the Supplementary Information \cite{supplement}.

 The next structure of note is a metastable $P6/mmm$ structure of LiH$_2$, which is interesting both because of its relatively low hydrogen content and because its structure is analogous to the well-known ambient-pressure superconductor, MgB$_2$ \cite{Nagamatsu2001} (see Fig.\ \ref{fig:LiH2-P6_mmmm}).
 Superconductivity in Li-H systems has been investigated previously at lower pressures \cite{xie2014lithium}, where it was found that the LiH$_2$ stoichiometry did not exhibit superconductivity at 150\ GPa.
 We find that the LiH$_2$ stoichiometry lies above the static-lattice convex hull at 300\ GPa.
-However, we find this stoichiometry is stabilised (and lies on the hull, in agreement with Ref.\ \cite{zurek2009lithium}) when harder pseudopotentials and more converged parameters are used.
+However, we find this stoichiometry is stabilised (and lies on the hull, in agreement with Ref.\ \cite{zurek2009lithium}) when using harder pseudopotentials with denser $\textbf{k}$-point grids.